Send a custom event to an EventBridge event bus - AWS Step Functions

-Send a custom event to EventBridge
+Send a custom event to an EventBridge event bus

 This sample project demonstrates how to use Step Functions to send a custom event to an event bus that matches a rule with multiple targets (Amazon EventBridge, AWS Lambda, Amazon Simple Notification Service, Amazon Simple Queue Service).